Our legislation

 Offences

-- Offences and penalties apply to support the Commissioner's special inquiry powers, including for failure to attend a hearing, give information or produce a document; and
+- Offences and penalties apply to support the Commissioner’s special inquiry power, including for failure to attend a hearing, give information or produce a document; and

 - There are protections for witnesses in relation to their employment.